 It is notable that the P950 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DX Mark II does not offer wifi capability.
+In contrast, the 1DX Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the P950) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The P950 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1DX Mark II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Nikon P950 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark II and the Nikon P950?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.